IDEAS Grant Competition

 Foreign Policy Goal Focus: Global Health

-Project Summary: California State University, Bakersfield will develop a series of credit-bearing faculty-led courses to study nursing practices in Guatemala, Mexico, the Federated States of Micronesia, and Peru.
-These 10-day programs will operate at an affordable cost and include academic study, medical facility visits, and service-learning projects in urban and rural settings.
-By lowering cost and credit barriers, the institution hopes to attract a more diverse study abroad cohort, incorporating students of all backgrounds.
-Once established, the programs will become a part of the nursing department’s regular offerings.
-Through these experiences, students will gain first-hand knowledge of health conditions and healthcare services in other countries, including the opportunity to apply their nursing skills to real-world situations.
-By the end of the experience, students will return to the United States with a deepened understanding of global health issues and a more empathetic view of patients from other cultures.
+Project Summary: California State University, Bakersfield, will use its IDEAS grant to develop a series of credit-bearing faculty-led courses to study nursing practices in the Federated States of Micronesia, Guatemala, Mexico, and Peru.
+IDEAS grant funds will support the development of these courses and exploratory faculty trips to each program destination.
+These 10-day courses will operate at an affordable cost and include academic study, medical facility visits, and service-learning projects in urban and rural settings.
+By lowering cost and credit barriers, the institution hopes to expand study abroad access.
+Once established, the courses will become a part of the nursing department’s regular offerings and allow students to gain first-hand knowledge of health conditions and healthcare services in other countries.

 Central College